stex/stex.codes/_posts/2020-12-09-cypress-on-rails-talk.md

   - /programming/2020/12/09/cypress-on-rails-talk.html
 ---

-A talk about how to replace Capybara with [cypress.io](https://cypress.io) for E2E tests while maintaining all the nice features like using `FactoryBot` to generate test data on-the-fly.
+A talk about how to replace Capybara with {{ "cypress.io" | external_link: "https://cypress.io" }} for E2E tests
+while maintaining all the nice features like using `FactoryBot` to generate test data on-the-fly.
-Held on the December meeting of the [Hamburg Ruby UserGroup](https://hamburg.onruby.de/).
+Held on the December meeting of the {{ "Hamburg Ruby UserGroup" | external_link: "https://hamburg.onruby.de/" }}.

 As this is an interesting topic, I'll probably write a proper blog post about it in the future.
 Until then, I'll provide my slides and the demo application I created for the talk here.